Toloka/docs/en/guide/concepts/restore-task-overlap.md

 ## When to use {#when-use}

-If you want to get <q>high-quality</q> Tolokers' responses to each task in the given overlap and you don't mind paying more for this.
+If you want to get "high-quality" Tolokers' responses to each task in the given overlap and you don't mind paying more for this.

 {% note warning %}